rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Let me give you two concrete examples.
 I told one of my friends : 1) segmentation will be unified. it does not make sense to keep instance/semantic/panoptic segmentation separate, for they are still doing segmentation.
 And it turned out to be true in Mask2former paper.
 2) I told slots dont make sense, and AKORN paper showed a way to substitute slots for synchronization.
 3) I kept saying GLOM will work, and it did.
 4) I said we dont need data augmentation, or routing, and indeed a lot of papers recently showed.
 5) I keep saying we don't need gradient descent , the attention mechanism, Hungarian matching prevalent in object detection 6) I also strongly believe P=NP.
 But we will have to see how this story pans out lol :-).
 There are some good bets, some wrong ones, but that is the fun of it.

-The key point i am trying to make here is NOT to BOAST that i am a great predictor.
+The key point i am trying to make here is not to boast that i am a great predictor.
 All this was NOT my work, but works of several other amazing people.
 But, it is somewhat helpful to have a broader sense of where the field is going.
 A good  way is to read abstracts of all papers to see what problems they are solving.
 If you read entire approach, it kills creativity.
 If you read papers in your area of expertise, you are doomed to fail when your area becomes obsolete.
 Reading abstracts just seems a `nice sweet spot' sitting in the middle lol.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The mistake of thinking you outgrew your mentors </span>